matejkosiarcik/homelab/docker-images/custom/http-redirect/README.md

 # HTTP Redirect

-This image just redirects HTTP traffic to HTTPS on the same host.
+This image just redirects HTTP to HTTPS on the same host.